 9.1: The TAC MUST only be generated by the Registrar of Record upon request by the RNH or their designated representative.

-9.2: When the Registrar of Record sets the TAC at the Registry, the Registry MUST store the TAC securely, at least according to the minimum standard set forth in RFC 9154.
+9.2: When the Registrar of Record sets the TAC at the Registry, the Registry MUST store the TAC securely, at least according to the minimum standard set forth in RFC 9154 (or its successors).

 Implementation Guidance for Recommendation 9.2: RFC 9154 recommends using a strong one-way cryptographic hash with at least a 256-bit hash function, such as SHA-256 [FIPS-180-4], and with a per-authorization information random salt with at least 128 bits.

-9.3: When the Registrar of Record provides the TAC to the RNH or their designated representative, the Registrar of Record MUST also provide information about when the TAC will expire.
+9.3: When the Registrar of Record issues the TAC to the RNH or their designated representative, the Registrar of Record MUST also provide information about when the TAC will expire.

+Rationale for Preliminary Recommendation 9: Currently, it can be the case that a TAC exists and is stored over an extended period of time and therefore can be at risk of breach or theft, for example at the Registrar of Record or via an RNH’s email account.
+This recommendation seeks to reduce the risk of unintended disclosure of the TAC by ensuring that the TAC is only generated at the point that it is needed to initiate an inter-Registrar transfer, reducing the risk of the TAC getting in the wrong hands once it is generated (Recommendation 9.1).
+This recommendation further protects against breach or theft at the Registry by ensuring that the Registry stores the TAC in a secure manner (Recommendation 9.2).

-Preliminary Recommendation 10: The working group confirms the following provision of Appendix G: Supplemental Procedures to the Transfer Policy contained in the Temporary Specification for gTLD Registration Data: “4.
-Registry Operator MUST verify that the "AuthInfo" code provided by the Gaining Registrar is valid in order to accept an inter-registrar transfer request,” with terminology updates in accordance with other relevant recommendations.
+Preliminary Recommendation 10: The working group recommends that the Transfer Policy include the following requirement: Registry Operator MUST verify that the TAC provided by the Gaining Registrar is valid in order to accept an inter-Registrar transfer request.

+Rationale for Preliminary Recommendation 10: This recommendation is consistent with Appendix G: Supplemental Procedures to the Transfer Policy contained in the Temporary Specification for gTLD Registration Data.

 Preliminary Recommendation 11: The working group recommends that the TAC as created by the Registrar of Record according to Preliminary Recommendation 7, MUST be “one-time use.”
 In other words, it MUST be used no more than once per domain name.
-The Registry Operator MUST clear the TAC as part of completing the successful transfer request.
+The Registry Operator MUST reset the TAC to null when it accepts a valid TAC from the Gaining Registrar.

+Rationale for Recommendation 11: The one-time use principle limits the number of transactions that can be completed using a single password to one, reducing the damage that can be caused by a bad actor.
+The working group believes that it is good practice to manage the TAC following the one-time use principle.

 Charter Question b3